mate-academy/react_add-todo-form/README.md

     - add a new todo to the list after clicking the `Add` button;
     - each TODO should have `id`, `title`, `userId`, and `completed` (`false` by default);
     - `id` is the largest `id` in the array + 1 (add `data-id={todo.id}` attribute to each `.TodoInfo`).
-1. Add validation to the form:
+1. Add va   lidation to the form:
     - add a default empty option `Choose a user` to the select;
     - before creating a todo, check if a `user` was selected; if not, show an error message next to the `select` (`Please choose a user`);
     - if the `title` is empty, show an error message next to the `title` field (`Please enter a title`);